Skip to main content

 Listen to Red, Blue, and Brady’s podcast “Why – and How – Are Lawbreaking Gun Dealers Being Protected” about these inspection reports for more information about obstacles to effective ATF oversight of the gun industry.

-ATF is the sole federal agency with the authority to inspect the nation’s roughly 137,000 FFLs.
+ATF is the sole federal agency with the authority to inspect the nation’s roughly 129,000 FFLs.
 However, certain states have laws that allow state and/or local law enforcement to conduct their own compliance inspections of licensed gun businesses as a complement to ATF’s efforts.
+With federal oversight being slashed, state and local oversight is the only remaining mechanism to ensure gun dealers are following the law.
 We encourage those states to learn more about Brady’s Enhanced Inspections Initiative, which promotes the use of advanced data analytics to optimize inspection resources.

 About Violations